-- 17.1 In general full time employees are entitled to 20 days annual leave.
-Employees who work less than full hours are entitled to annual leave on a pro rata basis. - 17.2 Any entitlements in respect of public holidays occurring while on sick leave will be addressed by additional annual leave. - 17.3 These annual leave entitlements are to be taken on existing school closure days that occur in the leave year in question i.e. after the sick leave period.
-Annual leave entitlements are to be taken at a time outside of the period of sick leave. - 17.4 When absent on sick leave and there are not enough school closure days in the leave year to absorb all annual leave entitlements, it is permitted to take the necessary days immediately after the sick leave in the same leave year.
-Alternatively, teachers will be permitted to carry the balance forward to the following leave year but must then take these days during school closures. - 17.5 Teachers who resign/retire or whose employment ceases may be entitled to additional payment in lieu of their accrued leave.
+- 17.1 Any entitlements in respect of public holidays occurring while on sick leave will be addressed by additional annual leave. - 17.2 These annual leave entitlements are to be taken in the current leave year, after the sick leave period.
+Annual leave entitlements are to be taken at a time outside of the period of sick leave. - 17.3 When absent on sick leave and it is not possible in the leave year to absorb all annual leave entitlements, it is permitted to carry the balance forward to the following leave year. - 17.4 Employees who resign/retire or whose employment ceases may be entitled to additional payment in lieu of their accrued annual leave.

-18. Status during Leave
+18 Status during Leave

-18.1 Absences on paid sick leave (full or half pay) are fully reckonable for all purposes including seniority, determination of panel rights etc. Absences on temporary rehabilitation remuneration (TRR) are not reckonable for superannuation and increment purposes.
+18.1 Absences on paid sick leave (full or half pay) are fully reckonable for all purposes including seniority etc. Absences on TRR are not reckonable for superannuation and increment purposes.

-19. PRSI Arrangements
+19 PRSI Arrangements

-19.1 In the case of Class A PRSI contributors, the MC1 Social Welfare Certificate must be submitted by the school to the relevant payroll section of this Department/Education and Training Board after a period of 6 consecutive days of sick leave for referral by the relevant payroll section to the Department of Social Protection.
+19.1 In the case of Class A PRSI contributors, the MC1 Social Welfare Certificate must be submitted by the employee to the NTS Payroll section of this Department after a period of 6 consecutive days of sick leave for referral to the Department of Social Protection.
 This is required for compliance with PRSI regulations.